joeattardi/joeattardi-com/src/content/blog/promise-error-handling.md

 ---
-title: "Understanding error handling in Promise chains"
+title: 'Understanding error handling in Promise chains'
-description: "Learn about the nuances of handling errors in a chain of Promises."
+description: 'Learn about the nuances of handling errors in a chain of Promises.'
-pubDate: "2023-07-07"
+pubDate: '2023-07-07'
 ---

 ## Promise chains